 Here are some words that you might see on signs posting operational hours:

 giorni feriali Weekdays (literally, working days)

 ogni ora Hourly

-By the way, if you see a logo that looks like a crossed hammer and sickle, it's not a symbol for communism, it simply refers to "workdays", meaning Monday through Saturday.
+By the way, if you see an icon on these signs (and some street parking signs) that looks like a crossed hammer and sickle, it's not a symbol for communism, it simply refers to "workdays", meaning Monday through Saturday.
 If you see giorni festivi, simply festivi, or a tiny cross, that means Sundays and religious holidays (there are many that Italians close for... remember, it's a Catholic country... all religious holidays are National holidays even though less and less young Italians describe themselves as practicing Catholics).
-If you see a sign saying chiuso per ferie, it means closed for the holidays.
+If you see a sign saying chiuso per ferie, it means closed for the holiday.
 The "holiday" in August means 4 weeks--for most of Italian workers.
 Shops close up and whole families go to beach resorts or camping.
 If you see chiuso per lutto, this means they are closed for mourning.
-People die in Italy too.
 Most shops are closed on Sundays whether they go to church or stay at home watching the soccer matches.